HaukeBartsch/itkN3/README.md

 file ./itkN3
 ./itkN3: ELF 64-bit LSB  executable, x86-64, version 1 (GNU/Linux), statically linked, for GNU/Linux 2.6.24, BuildID[sha1]=c59064b228f72b7395060eb8b372b6dbade54980, not stripped
 ```

+On MacOS compile ITK without dynamically linked libraries (edit the CMakeFile after the cmake step).
+No options are required in that case to produce a static binary which includes the itk libraries.